Cray-HPE/docs-csm/operations/package_repository_management/Nexus_Space_Cleanup.md

 ### Marking a repository for deletion

-A repository can be deleted from the web UI or from the CLI.
+A repository can be deleted using the web UI or the CLI.

-To delete a repository from the CLI, reference
+To delete a repository using the CLI, see
 [Manage Repositories with Nexus](Manage_Repositories_with_Nexus.md#delete-a-repository).

-To delete a repository out of the web UI:
+To delete a repository using the web UI:

 1. Refer to [Access Nexus with the Web UI](Manage_Repositories_with_Nexus.md#access-nexus-with-the-web-ui).
 1. Authenticate to the web UI.
 1. Browse to the Nexus admin section.
-1. Click on **Repository**.
+1. Click on `Repository`.
-1. Click on **Repositories**.
+1. Click on `Repositories`.

    ![Nexus Repository List](../../img/operations/Nexus_Repository_List.png "Nexus Repository List")

-1. Select any repository to delete, where the **Type** is **hosted** and a new screen with a button that says **Delete repository** should appear at the top.
+1. Select any repository to delete, where the `Type` is `hosted` and a new screen with a button that says `Delete repository` should appear at the top.
 Clicking that button will mark the repository for deletion.

    ![Nexus Delete Repository](../../img/operations/Nexus_Delete_Repository.png "Nexus Delete Repository")

 ### Marking a artifact for deletion

-An artifact can be easily deleted from the web UI.
+An artifact can be deleted using the web UI.
 To delete an artifact from a repository:

 1. Authenticate in the web UI.
-1. Click on **Browse**.
+1. Click on `Browse`.
-1. Click on the repository you want to remove an asset from.
+1. Click on the repository to remove an asset from.
 1. Click on the asset itself (either the folder, component, or asset).
 1. Select delete on the right side menu.